Ved-programmer/Login-System/readme.md

 - ### Interaction between files :
-   * The main.py file uses the deleteAccountGui.py, loginGui.py, passChangeGui.py and signUpGui.py file according to the button clicked.
+   * The main.pyw file uses the deleteAccountGui.py, loginGui.py, passChangeGui.py and signUpGui.py file according to the button clicked.

    * The deleteAccountGui.py, loginGui.py, passChangeGui.py and signUpGui.py use the deleteAccount.py, login.py, passChange.py and signUp.py files respectively for the backend.